My Extraordinarily Special Daughter

 When my daughter was six, one day I overheard her talking to her grandma in the next room.
 “Grandma, please practice Falun Gong.
 It’s really good for your health.
 Believe me!”

 It’s true.
 My daughter knew that I had been extremely weak and in poor health for several years.
-But after practicing Falun Gong (which is a meditation practice based on Truthfulness, Compassion and Tolerance) I had completely recovered.
-So she was making a similar plan for her grandma - wanting her to become well too.
+But after practicing Falun Gong (which is a meditation practice based on Truthfulness, Compassion, and Tolerance), I had completely recovered.
+So she was making a similar plan for her grandma, wanting her to become well too.

 Grandma said, “I don’t know how to.”